Skip to content

 It is suggested to follow some guidelines when writing patches:

 • Never hardcode minified variable names.
-Use . (or .{1,2} for longer names), so the patch still functions when the names change.
+Use \i (or ./.{1,2} if you prefer), so the patch still functions when the names change.

 • Use capture groups (e.g. (.)) to use previous variable names and snippets of code in your patches.